neel376/DoctorReviewAPI/README.md

 ## Introduction

 > This is an API for doctor reviews that I worked on for the CareDash API challenge.
-I did my best to be as specific as possible in the documentation, but if you have any questions, let me know.
+If you have any questions, let me know.

 ## Table of Contents:
 * [Getting Setup](#setup)